Install Using Ruby Packaging

 Configure Ruby packaging

-The best way to ensure Ruby is configured to use Ruby packaging is to install Ruby using a Ruby version manager.
+If you’re using Linux, the best way to ensure Ruby is configured to use Ruby packaging is to install Ruby using a Ruby version manager.
 We recommend that you set up RVM and use it to install Ruby in your home directory (i.e., user space).
 Once that is done, you can safely use the gem or bundle commands to install or update the Asciidoctor gem, or any other gem for that matter.
 When using Ruby managed by RVM, gems are installed in a location isolated from the system (so you don’t need root/administrator access).

 gem install